 - Schools profit from each online sale.

 Everyone benefits from having a second revenue source, especially during these times.
 Schools want to be able to raise more money without having to spend any extra effort.
 And that's the beauty of selling online.
-It doesn’t take anything away from brochure selling, rather it compliments it.
+It doesn't take anything away from brochure selling; rather, it compliments it.

-How Online Fundraising Work
+How Online Fundraising Works

-The Key to Maximizing Online Fundraisers
+The Key to Maximizing Online School Fundraisers

 Achieving success online comes down to one word.
 Registration.
-The more students you can get to register to sell online the more money you will raise.
+The more students you can get to register to sell online, the more money you will raise.
 Here are some actual results that drive home the power of registration:

 Missouri High School Band